QMENTA/1000-brains-challenge/README.md

 File | Description
 ---- | -------------
-1.qmenta_client_download_data.ipynb | How to download large amounts of data from the QMENTA platform using the QMENTA client.
-2.train_simple_regression_model.ipynb | Example Scikit-Learn regression model trained on the 1000 brains volumetric data.
-3.create_tool_qmenta_sdk.ipynb | Create a model artifact to use for inference, create a tool with the QMENTA SDK and package it in a Docker container image.
+train_simple_regression_model.ipynb | Example Scikit-Learn regression model trained on the 1000 brains volumetric data. create_tool_qmenta_sdk.ipynb | Create a model artifact to use for inference, create a tool with the QMENTA SDK and package it in a Docker container image.
 Dockerfile | Set of instructions interpreted by the Docker Engine that specify how the Docker image is built. environment.yml | Conda environment file predict_age.py | Python script that implements the age prediction tool using the QMENTA SDK